Frequently Asked Questions

 How much should I give?

 How much to give is totally up to you.
 Your philanthropic choices are a personal decision and remain confidential.
-The average gift from UT Dallas faculty and staff was $318 in 2011.(Hide)
+The average gift from UT Dallas faculty and staff members was $540 in 2015.

 What's the minimum gift I can give to SECC?

 That answer depends on how you choose to give.
 A cash or gift by check can be in any amount.
-Such one-time gifts are not limited.
-However, if you give through payroll deduction, the minimum gift is $2 a month.
+If you give through payroll deduction, the minimum is $2 a month.

 What is a leadership gift?